 If your vet finds blood she’ll suggest the possible reasons for it, based on the other tests.

 10 – WBC (White Blood Cells)

 White blood cells indicate the degree of inflammation.
 Inflammation can occur because of …

 - Calculi (crystals or stones)

 WBCs can also originate from inflammation of the vulva, prostate, or prepuce.
-Your vet should evaluate a cystocytensis (needle) sample to find out the source.
+Your vet should take a cystocytensis (needle) sample to find out the source.

 If WBCs continue to show up in your dog’s urine, without bacteria … your vet will collect a cystocentesis sample.
 The lab will culture the sample to see if there are bacterial organisms.

 Sometimes bacteria is due to contamination after the sample is collected.
 This is common if your female dog has a inflammation or infection on her vulva … but it doesn’t mean that her bladder is also infected.

 If there is bacteria on a clean or cystocentesis sample than you know it’s real.
 It’s important to know that not all urinary tract infections shed bacteria in the urine.
 That’s why your vet may recommend a culture test.